garethtdavies/docker-masterclass/README.md

 Successfully tagged simple-docker-app:latest
 ```
 Now we'll run the new version of the image, but we'll remove the use of
-`--publish` and instead use the `-P` switch instead, which will publish all
+`--publish` and instead use the `--publish-all` (shortened form `-P`) switch
-ports specifed in `EXPOSE` directives in the image to the host:
+instead, which will publish all ports specifed in `EXPOSE` directives in the
+image to the host:
 ```
-$ docker run --tty -P simple-docker-app
+$ docker run --tty --publish-all simple-docker-app

 > simple-docker-app@1.0.0 start /usr/src/app
 > node index.js